f-droid/fdroid-website/_pages/about.md

 F-Droid is a robot with a passion for Free and Open Source (FOSS) software on the Android platform.
 On this site you’ll find a repository of FOSS apps, along with an Android client to perform installations and updates, and news, reviews and other features covering all things Android and software-freedom related.

-F-Droid is operated by F-Droid Limited, a non-profit organisation registered in England (no. 8420676).
+The _f-droid.org_ core infrastructure is operated by F-Droid Limited, a UK "private company" registered in England (no. [08420676](https://beta.companieshouse.gov.uk/company/08420676)).

 ### Contact